Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 If they want to take away your property, they need to sign a warrant for that.

-Whereas for now they won't need to.
+Whereas now they won't need to.

 They will just flag your digital ID and it's done in one click.

-I think it's also interesting that a lot of the tech sector, which is obviously American based, um, has sided with Trump because of the legislative favours he can afford them and help them uh you know, cutting back European legislation, and all of a sudden digital ID has been introduced.
+I think it's also interesting that a lot of the tech sector, which is obviously American-based, has sided with Trump because of the legislative favors he can afford them and help them cutting back European legislation.

 Obviously, there's still some going on.

-And of course, there's also a cost incentive here for all of these individual platforms to do this because if it's centralised, it's out of their jurisdiction, therefore they don't have to pay for all of this verification.
+And of course, there's also a cost incentive here for all of these individual platforms to do this because if it's centralized, it's out of their jurisdiction.

-Lower liabilities for them in the lot, yeah.
+Lower liabilities for them a lot.

-There's no way that they're not going to adopt it, and even if they don't, um, it's going to put them at a disadvantage relative to their competition because they're having to pay expenses that their competition don't.
+And even if they don't, it's going to put them at a disadvantage relative to their competition because they're having to pay expenses that their competition don't.

-Why are they bothering going to do any anything other than just saying, okay, well, just link us to your digital ID and your app will come online?
+Yeah, I mean, everything, even standard things like your parking app, why are they bother going to do anything other than just saying, okay, well, just link us to your digital ID and your app will come online.

 Everything will end up linked to this.

-Um, number nine, um, understand what so I've I've mentioned before that the UN have been pushing this agenda for years.
+So I've mentioned before that the UN have been pushing this agenda for years.

-So Tony Blair, the Tony Blair Institute, if you've ever looked into that, his whole modus operandi is he wants to go and work with every government around the world, and the back end of that is big tech companies who is selling stuff in.
+So Tony Blair, the Tony Blair Institute, if you've ever looked into that, his whole modus operandi is he wants to go and work with every government around the world.

-He's got so many connections, and I think that that's why he's landed this.
+He's got so many connections and I think that that's why he's landed this I mean he's effectively usurping Davos at this point.

-But well, this playbook is not entirely new.
+Well this playbook is not entirely new.

 We did a brokenomics again probably a couple of years ago on a very very interesting important book called Confessions of an Economic Hitman.

-It's very similar to that, isn't it?
+It's very similar to that isn't it?

-But it's a similar old school analog thing.
+It's a similar old school analogue thing.

 You have to buy loads of things off of us to make your country better.

-Oh, and if you don't, we'll send in CIA assassins.
+Oh and if you don't we'll send in CIA assassins.

 That money never leaves the US.

-It goes straight to the contractors in the US, and you've now just got a massive debt.
+It goes straight to the contractors in the US and you've now just got a massive debt.

-And we'll build you airports and dams, which may or may not materialize in real life.
+And we'll build you airports and dams which may or may not materialize in real life.

-Um either way, you're on the hook to us.
+Either way, you're on the hook to us.

 Yes.

-And what Tony Blair's doing, what you described is just like a digital 21st century version.
+And what Tony Blair's doing, what you described, is just like a digital 21st century version.

 Yes.